 School Enrollment and Type of School

 Data on school enrollment and grade or level attending were derived from answers to Question 10.
-People were classified as enrolled in school if they were attending a public or private school or college at any time during the 3 months prior to the time of interview.
-The question included instructions to include only nursery or preschool, kindergarten, elementary school, home school, and schooling which leads to a high school diploma, or a college degree.
+People were classified as enrolled in school if they were attending a "regular" public or private school or college at any time during the 3 months prior to the time of interview.
+The question included instructions to "include only nursery or preschool, kindergarten, elementary school, and schooling which leads to a high school diploma, or a college degree" as regular school or college.
 Respondents who did not answer the enrollment question were assigned the enrollment status and type of school of a person with the same age, sex, race, and Hispanic or Latino origin whose residence was in the same or nearby area.

 Enrolled in Public and Private School

-Includes people who attended school in the reference period and indicated they were enrolled by marking one of the questionnaire categories for "public school, public college," or "private school, private college, home school."
+Includes people who attended school in the reference period and indicated they were enrolled by marking one of the questionnaire categories for "public school, public college," or "private school, private college."
 The instruction guide defines a public school as "any school or college controlled and supported primarily by a local, county, state, or federal government."
 Private schools are defined as schools supported and controlled primarily by religious organizations or other private groups.
-Home schools are defined as "parental-guided education outside of public or private school for grades 1-12."
-Respondents who marked both the public and private boxes are edited to the first entry, "public."
+Respondents who marked both the "public" and "private" boxes are edited to the first entry, "public."

-From 1999-2007, in the American Community Survey, people reported to be enrolled in "public school, public college" or "private school, private college" were classified by grade or level according to responses to Question 10b, "What grade or level was this person attending?"
-Seven levels were identified: "nursery school, preschool;" "kindergarten;" "elementary grade 1 to grade 4" or "grade 5 to grade 8;" "high school grade 9 to grade 12;" "college undergraduate years (freshman to senior);" and "graduate or professional school" (for example: medical, dental, or law school).
+From 1999-2006, in the American Community Survey, people reported to be enrolled in "public school, public college" or "private school, private college" were classified by grade or level according to responses to Question 10b, "What grade or level was this person attending?"
+Seven levels were identified: "nursery school, preschool;" "kindergarten;" elementary "grade 1 to grade 4" or "grade 5 to grade 8;" high school "grade 9 to grade 12;" "college undergraduate years (freshman to senior);" and "graduate or professional school ( for example: medical, dental, or law school )."